Book review Recommended Read Strategy technology

 It may appear to the reader that there is a biased argument against large organizations in the book.

-In one of the chapters, Prof Christensen even declares that as companies become large, they literally lose the capability to enter small emerging markets.
+In one of the chapters, Prof Christensen even declares that as companies become large, they lose the capability to enter small emerging markets.

 However, in the later part of the book, he makes some important recommendations to big firms.
 These ideas could help them succeed as they venture into building a disruptive product.
 He instructs:

-• Acquire early stage tech startups whose main currency is their resources (engineers).
+• Acquire early-stage tech startups whose main currency is their resources (engineers).

 • Failure is inherent to disruptive innovation.
 You may not get it right the first time.
 Hence, conserve enough resources to have a second or third go at getting it right.